JasonD00/Organic-factory/README.md

 Culling
 Reproduction

 The main aim of this project was to build a conceptual factory designed to mimic evolutionary systems and show abstrct simulation logic.
-I also wanted to build something abstract and meaningful instead of CRUD excercises and Calculators.

 The Core Conecpts: